Volunteer at the Denver Witches Ball!

 6) The Lodge rooms are where the Masons perform their ritual; it is their Sacred Space.
 Therefore, no food or drink is allowed in the rooms except water.
 At 9PM we may have a volunteer selling bottled water at a table in the lobby outside the drum room.

 7) If there is any inappropriate behavior (destructive behavior, fighting, overt sexual behavior, drinking illegal alcohol from botas or hip flasks) ask the perpetrator(s) to stop.
 Marijauna is not allowed on the premises by the Masons.
-If bad behavior does not stop, notify Chris at the Info Booth.
+If bad behavior does not stop, notify Chris, the cops or the Info Booth.
 Leave a message if he is not there.

 Normally, however, we have a very good-natured crowd and nothing negative goes on.